-Jurisdictional coverage: You will be tested on the U.S. law we studied.
-You will not be tested on the law of any particular circuit.
+Jurisdictional coverage: You will not be tested on the law of any particular state, municipality, or circuit.
 Thus, you will not need jurisdiction-specific answers.

 5. MULTIPLE-CHOICE: ABOUT THE NUMBER OF QUESTIONS

 I am designing the multiple-choice portion of the exam with the intent of giving you adequate time to read and analyze each question.
 I do not want time pressure to be a dominant factor.
 In this regard, I am informed by feedback I have gotten on past multiple-choice exams, and I endeavor to have things calibrated so that students will have the time they need to get through everything in a careful, thoughtful way.
 My aim for the multiple-choice portion of the exam is that you will be busy and need to move diligently, but that there will be no need for you to be hasty.